businessmanagement101/businessmanagement101.github.io/docs/foundations/leadership-governance.md

     The captain, however, might prefer to take a safer, easier route, trade in a less profitable but more convenient port, and ensure the ship and crew (including himself) return safely.
 His personal risk (life and limb) is different from your financial risk.
 This creates a classic principal-agent problem where the captain's self-interest may not align with the owner's interest in maximizing profit.

-    Excellent.
-Here is the content for Part 4.

----

 ## :material-numeric-4-circle: Corporate Governance: The Rules of the Game